-These services are conducted by care coordinators with Members, their identified supports, medical, behavioral health, and community providers.
+These services are conducted by care coordinators with members, their identified supports, medical, behavioral health, and community providers.
 Care is coordinated across care settings to implement the individualized, culturally appropriate, comprehensive service plan.
-Care is coordinated through appropriate linkages, referrals, and follow-up to promote integration and cooperation among service providers and reinforces treatment strategies that support Members' motivation to better understand and actively self-manage his or her health conditions.
-Care providers collaborate with physicians, nurses, social workers, discharge planners, pharmacists, and others to continue implementation of the treatment plan with a specific focus on enhancing clients' and family members' ability to manage care ad live safely in the community, and enhancing the use of proactive health promotion and self-management.
+Care is coordinated through appropriate linkages, referrals, and follow-up to promote integration and cooperation among service providers and reinforces treatment strategies that support members' motivation to better understand and actively self-manage his or her health conditions.
+Care providers collaborate with physicians, nurses, social workers, discharge planners, pharmacists, and others to continue implementation of the treatment plan with a specific focus on enhancing clients' and family members' ability to manage care and live safely in the community and enhancing the use of proactive health promotion and self-management.
 Specific activities include but are not limited to:

-- Outreach and engagement of CLNM members; - Communication with members, their family, other providers and team members, including a face-to-face visit to address health and safety concerns; - Ensuring members and their identified supports have access to medical, behavioral health, pharmacology, age-appropriate resiliency and recovery support services, and natural and community supports; - Ensuring that services are integrated and compatible as identified in the Service plan; - Coordinating primary, specialty, and transitional health care from ED, hospitals and psychiatric residential treatment facilities; - Making referrals, assisting in scheduling appointments, and conducting follow-up monitoring; - Developing self-management plans with members; - Delivering health education specific to a member's chronic conditions; - Easing the transition to long-term services and supports; - Conducting a face-to-face in-home visit within two weeks of a NFLOC determination;
+- Outreach and engagement of CLNM members; - Communication with members, their family, other providers and team members, including a face-to-face visit to address health and safety concerns;

-- Coordinating with the MCO care coordinator when a member has a NFLOC determination; and - Interrupting patterns of frequent hospital emergency department use and reducing hospital admissions.
+- Ensuring members and their identified supports have access to medical, behavioral health, pharmacology, age-appropriate resiliency and recovery support services, and natural and community supports; - Ensuring that services are integrated and compatible as identified in the service plan; - Coordinating and providing access to substance abuse services; - Coordinating primary, specialty, and transitional health care from ED, hospitals and psychiatric residential treatment facilities; - Making referrals, assisting in scheduling appointments, and conducting follow-up monitoring; - Arranging for transportation to medically-necessary services; - Developing self-management plans with members; - Delivering health education specific to a member's chronic conditions; - Easing the transition to long-term services and supports; - Coordinating with the MCO care coordinator when a member has a NF LOC determination; and - Conducting a face-to-face in-home visit within two weeks of a NF LOC determination; - Interrupting patterns of frequent hospital emergency department use and reducing hospital admissions.